AdobeDocs/analytics-learn.en/help/analysis-workspace/analysis-workspace-basics/standard-templates-in-analysis-workspace.md

 # Standard Templates in Analysis Workspace {#standard-templates-in-analysis-workspace}

-Analysis Workspace gives you a head start on your analysis with Standard Templates (formerly called Starter Projects)
+Analysis Workspace gives you a head start on your analysis with [!DNL Standard Templates] (formerly called [!DNL Starter Projects])

 >[!VIDEO](https://video.tv.adobe.com/v/23960/?quality=12)

-Standard Templates are fully customizable and sharable templates, designed around common business topics with beautiful, intuitive visualizations to make insights a whole lot easier to find.
+[!DNL Standard Templates] are fully customizable and sharable templates, designed around common business topics with beautiful, intuitive visualizations to make insights a whole lot easier to find.
 For more information on this feature, visit the [documentation](https://marketing.adobe.com/resources/help/en_US/analytics/analysis-workspace/starter_projects.html).